MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-math-quiz-add-code.md

 ## Create a random addition problem

-1. In your Visual Studio project, select Windows Forms Designer.
+1. In your Visual Studio project, select **Windows Forms Designer**.

 1. Select the form, **Form1**.